pleabargain/piano_SVG/README.md

 - Sharp chords (A♯, C♯, D♯, F♯, G♯)
 - Full piano keyboard layout (`piano.svg`)

+### Chord Visualization Rules
+- All chords start with their root note as the leftmost key
+- Keys are highlighted in pink to show which ones to play
+- Clear note labels for all keys
+- Comments in SVG describe the role of each note in the chord (root, third, fifth, etc.)

 ### Major Scales
 - Natural scales (A through G)
 - Sharp scales (F♯, G♯, A♯/B♭)